yorek/VectorDBBench/MSSQL-Setup.md

-# Run VectorDBBench agains MSSQL database
+# Run VectorDBBench against MSSQL database

 VectorDBBench has been tested running on WSL2 + Ubuntu 22.04.4 LTS.